skaferun9/ascend-money-java-exam/readme.md

 - You may use clean code technic and design pattern

-- Test code should not be modified, and must be passed
+- Test code should not be modified

+- Test must always pass